andrew/ultimate-awesome/README.md

 - [awesome-elixir](https://github.com/h4cc/awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
 Updates:.
 - [awesome-ml-gen-ai-elixir](https://github.com/georgeguimaraes/awesome-ml-gen-ai-elixir) - A curated list of Machine Learning libraries and resources for the Elixir programming language. .
 - [awesome-ash-framework](https://github.com/mipmip/awesome-ash-framework) - A curated list of awesome Ash Framework extensions, layers and resources. .
+- [awesome-elixir-llm-genai](https://github.com/druyang/awesome-elixir-llm-genai) - A list of LLM and GenAI Elixir Resources/Tools.
 - [fucking-awesome-elixir](https://github.com/correia-jpv/fucking-awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
 With repository stars⭐ and forks🍴.
 - [awesome-elixir-ai](https://github.com/agentjido/awesome-elixir-ai) - Awesome List for the Elixir AI Collective.
 - [fucking-awesome-elixir](https://github.com/Stainless-Nata/fucking-awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.